rjferguson21/big-bang/charter/packages/kiali/Architecture.md

 ## Overview

-[Kiali](https://kiali.io/) is a console for managing an Istio service mesh.
-It provides graphical views of interactions, metrics, and configuration options for the mesh.
+[Kiali](https://kiali.io/) is a console for managing your Istio service mesh.
+It provides graphical views of networking interactions, metrics, and configuration options for the mesh.
 To aggregate this data it interacts with Prometheus, Grafana, and Jaeger.

 Big Bang's implementation uses the [Kiali operator](https://github.com/kiali/kiali-operator) to provide custom resources and manage the deployment.